aadm/aadm.github.io/content/2016-01-19-get-those-flickr-urls.md

 <!-- PELICAN_END_SUMMARY -->

-Basically you call this script with:
+You call this script with:

     python flickr_staticurl.py ALBUM_ID

-where _ALBUM_ID_ is the numerical code you see in the URL of a Flickr Album, e.g. in the case of _https://www.flickr.com/photos/aadm/albums/72157656289357513_,_ALBUM_ID_ is _72157656289357513_.
+where _ALBUM_ID_ is the numerical code you see in the URL of a Flickr Album, e.g. in the case of `http://www.flickr.com/photos/aadm/albums/72157656289357513` _ALBUM_ID_ is 72157656289357513.

 What the script does is simply to print out to console a nicely formatted `<figure>` tag with the static URL of a 1600px (long-dimension) version of your original photo.